pedros89/Turning-Projector-ON-OFF-and-Switching-images-with-Capacitive-Sensor-and-Raspberry-Pi/README.md

 Connectivity:

 - Raspberry Pi connected to the projector with HDMI cable
-- Raspberry Pi connected to WLAN (Wifi) of local area network
+- Raspberry Pi connected to WLAN (Wifi)
-- Projector connected via ethernet cable to the LAN of the loacal area network
+- Projector connected via ethernet cable to the LAN

 THE PROJECTOR MUST SUPPORT COMMANDS THROUGHT THE PJLINK PROTOCOL TO WORK AS THESE COMMANDS ARE USED TO SWITCH IT ON AND OFF THE PROJECTOR MUST HAVE LAN CONNECTIVITY